 During the Cruise

 The Staff Captain oversees security operations on board, supervising a team of highly trained and vetted security officers responsible for ensuring safety.
-Closed-circuit television in public areas provides a level of security on a par with that found in most major cities.
+Closed-circuit television and video surveillance in public areas provides a level of security on a par with that found in most major cities.
 Nevertheless, assaults and incidents do happen, but statistically less frequently than on land.
-The Cruise Vessels Security and Safety Act requires all US vessels to report crimes and missing persons immediately and to collect evidence according to strict procedures.
-Also, lines such as Carnival publish a voluntary report quarterly of alleged crimes committed on board.
+The Cruise Vessels Security and Safety Act requires all US vessels to report crimes and missing persons immediately to law enforcement and to collect evidence according to strict procedures.
+Also, lines such as Carnival and Royal Caribbean publish a voluntary report quarterly of alleged crimes committed on board.
+Upon disembarking, all luggage and persons go through another round of security.